 - Eye tumors

-- You develop eye floaters after eye surgery or eye trauma.
+- Floaters after eye surgery or eye trauma

-If eye floaters are so dense and numerous that they affect your vision, your eye doctor may consider a surgical procedure called a vitrectomy.
-During this procedure, the vitreous and its floating debris are removed and replaced with a salt solution.
+If you have so many that they block your vision, your eye doctor may suggest surgery called a vitrectomy.
+They’ll remove the vitreous and replace it with a salt solution.